Can you accept him for who he is?

 Gaining trust is not always easy.
 It is a combination of two things:

-- Him showing you evidence that your decision to blindly trust was the right one (He has to keep his A+ instead of earn it.)
+- Him showing you evidence that your decision to blindly trust was the right one (He has to keep his A+ instead of earning it).

 There are ways to start blindly trusting in a man and those ways have everything to do with changing your perspective on men and love.
-Try, whenever you have a negative opinion about a man, about your relationship, about relationships in general, to step out of your thoughts for a moment and watch your negative come and go without making any decisions according to that thought.
+Try — whenever you have a negative opinion about a man or about your relationship — to step out of your thoughts for a moment and watch your negative come and go without making any decisions according to that thought.